kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

   in a single resource to avoid duplication.
   Though the very WIP policy attachment GEPs do propose a `targetRefs` field
 - requires a huge migration

+### Don't use `spec.targetRef` and have `spec.sourceTargetRef` and `spec.destinationTargetRef`

+It's clear that it's very important when applying a policy, that we often need to apply the policy based on its source _and_ its destination.
+We always end up having to choose one of these to put in `spec.targetRef`.
+In the `MeshTimeout.to` case it's the source of the traffic.
+With `MeshTrafficPermission` it's the destination.

+But it could be argued that this distinction is an implementation detail.
+The user doesn't need to know which sidecar is used to apply the policy, as long as its effects are as desired.

+Therefore maybe the usage of our policies would be most clear if the user didn't sometimes see `to` and sometimes `from` and instead always thought about both source and destination equally.

 ## Comparing UX of two approaches